ikolossvary/ikolossvary.github.io/content/event/AnalysisSeminar/index.md

 #  - msca
 ---

-The seminar runs Thursdays from 12:15.
+The seminar runs Thursdays from 12:15 to 13:15.
 Schedule for Fall of 2024:

 - **September 19: Antti Käenmäki (Rényi)**